dart-archive/www.dartlang.org/src/site/polymer-dart/index.markdown

 Much of polymer.dart is built upon new and emerging web specifications.
 Polymer.dart offers polyfills for the following features.

-Head's up: these are specs written for implementors.
+Heads up: These are specs written for implementors.
 Lots of details ahead.

 [Custom elements][custom-elements-spec]
 : A method for enabling the author to define and use new types of DOM elements.